meiyo-gg/gdf/README.md

 # Contact
 Please avoid contacting individual contributors directly for general inquiries or support.
 Instead, use the following channels:

-For bug reports and feature suggestions, follow the guidelines mentioned in the [CONTRIBUTING](https://github.com/meiyo-gg/gdf/blob/main/CONTRIBUTING) file.
+For bug reports and feature suggestions, follow the guidelines mentioned in [CONTRIBUTING](https://github.com/meiyo-gg/gdf/blob/main/CONTRIBUTING).
 For general questions or discussions, use the Discussions tab of this repository.
 For urgent or sensitive matters, you can reach out to the project maintainer via email at hello@meiyo.gg.